akshat-y/gupshup/README.md

 3) Password encryption
 4) Indexes on table
 5) Advanced search to enable search by Porject Name, Created By, Status and other test case fields
+6) Authentication on API calls for delete and edit for additional security